Baghery/VSS-2Round-Pi/README.md

 # On Round Optimal Computational VSS
 This repository contains the source code for implementations of round-optimal VSS schemes presented in the paper tittled [On Round-Optimal Computational VSS](https://cic.iacr.org/) published at [IACR Communications in Cryptology](https://cic.iacr.org/).
+The implementations are done in collaboration with Mahdi Rahimi and Navid Ghaedi Bardeh.

 ## Overview
 Current implementation is done using SageMath and the code includes the implementaiton of following schemes: